jwestendorp/UE4---UltimateTutorialMap/README.md

 Use branch "commits" for Commits :D

+Updates about every week.

-Master will be merged every week (if something happened in commits)
+Master will be merged every month.

 How to use
 ==========